 Anyone who has spent 5 minutes in a Dutch city knows that bicycles are the undisputed transport king in The Netherlands.
 The Netherlands is the perfect country for cycling.
 The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
-And that doesn’t even include … More All about bicycle culture in The Netherlands
+And that doesn’t even include … More The ultimate Dutch bicycle guide

 After a bowl of noodles for $2 and a few $1 bottles of beer in Thailand, you’d be forgiven if you suddenly shoot up from your tiny plastic chair, and declare loudly that you can live like a king at this price!
 One trip to an ATM in Ho Chi Minh City will fire out … More The cost of living in Sydney

 I needed to leave Europe, fast.
 My visa was almost up, and I wanted to stay until New Years.
 What a good excuse to go to London for a while!